 Are your long distance relationship dates kinda…stale?
 Let me share with you 18, sweet date ideas for long distance relationships you can do over Skype.

-Most of my relationship with my military boyfriend (now husband), Paul, was a long distance relationship due to his military deployment.
+Most of my relationship with my boyfriend (now husband), Paul, was a long distance relationship due to his military deployment.

 We met in Japan in our 20s, fell madly in love, and spent the next several years traversing the globe every few months to be together.

 - One Christmas break I spent three weeks with him in Japan, and then he was sent to a school in Biloxi, Mississippi where we spent a wonderful week together (over spring break) months before Hurricane Katrina struck.

-Because we went months without seeing one another we had to find long distance relationship dates to help us stay connected in-between.
+Because we went months without seeing one another, we had to find long distance relationship dates to help us stay connected in-between.
 And not only connect, but to build and nurture a relationship through common experiences and by getting on the same page, even though we were never on the same continent.

-We also were both dirt-poor and any extra money we could get our hands on was spent on airline tickets.
+We also were both dirt-poor and any extra money we could get our hands on was spent on plane tickets.
 This meant that whatever we did in-between being together had to be cheap and effective.

 Creative Long Distance Dating Ideas